 Court documents said Disselkamp’s his wife told officers the couple had come home early from a concert because Disselkamp, who has a problem with alcohol, had become belligerent.

 Disselkamp’s wife claims that he has been physically abusive in the past, punching; choking and threatening her with injury.
 She says she didn’t report it because she feared for her safety.

 On the way home from the concert, she said Disselkamp was erbally abusive.
-When arriving home, documents said Disselkamp allegedly threatedned his wife, at which point she went downstairs to get away from the situation.
+When arriving home, documents said, Disselkamp allegedly threatened his wife, at which point she went downstairs to get away from the situation.

 Disselkamp followed his wife and argued with her.
 His wife said he allegedly started talking about the family cat and how one of their adult children might take the animal which made him angry.

 After Disselkamp left the room the wife allegedly heard a screeching noise from the garage.
-Checking on the noise, she said she saw Disselkamp strangling the family cat.
+Checking on the noise, she allegedly saw Disselkamp strangling the family cat.
 She then went to her in-law’s in Maplewood.